Create tools to connect your systems and do things

 superglue will:

-Identify which integration to use (or create one if needed)
+Identify which system to use (or create one if needed)

 Find the relevant API endpoint from the documentation